International Settlement (San Francisco): Pacific Street after the end of Prohibition

-However, by the late 1950s the area had lost its appeal and began to again have its dance halls and cabarets replaced by offices and warehouses.
-International Settlement had now become too old-fashioned to compete with the nearby and escalating Broadway and North Beach entertainment scene, which consisted of innovative jazz clubs, comedy clubs, and strip clubs which were much racier than the old-time chorus girl acts of International Settlement.
+However, by the late 1950s the area had lost its appeal again and began to have its dance halls and cabarets replaced by offices and warehouses.
+International Settlement had now become too old-fashioned to compete with the nearby and escalating Broadway and North Beach entertainment scenes.
+They consisted of jazz clubs, comedy clubs, and strip clubs which were much racier than the old-time chorus girl acts of International Settlement.

-Though that Pacific Avenue block now appears as a sleepy little street and its two large International Settlement signs have been taken down, the signs' paired towers still remain as a reminder of International Settlement's heyday.
+Though that Pacific Avenue block now appears as a sleepy little street and its two large International Settlement signs have been taken down, the paired towers still remain.